List of The Sandman characters: Orpheus

 Orpheus is the son of Dream and the muse Calliope.
 He is based on Orpheus of Greek mythology.

 In "The Song of Orpheus", the Endless attend Orpheus's wedding to Eurydice.
 Eurydice dies on the same night and Orpheus asks his father to retrieve her from the Greek underworld.
 Dream refuses, but Orpheus gets help from Destruction and Death.
 As in the legend, Orpheus travels to Hades, plays his sad music to Hades and Persephone, loses Eurydice again when he looks at her spirit during departure, and gets torn apart by the Bacchanae (the beloved madwomen of Dionysus).
 Because of his immortality, Orpheus survives as a disembodied head.
 Dream establishes a priesthood to take care of his son, saying that they will never meet again.

 In "Thermidor", Johanna Constantine is asked by Dream to rescue Orpheus from Revolutionary France.
 Orpheus's singing stuns Maximilien Robespierre and Louis de Saint-Just, leading to the Thermidorian Reaction.
 Orpheus misses his father who still has not visited him.

 In Brief Lives, Dream has to talk to Orpheus in order to find Destruction.
 In return, Orpheus is granted his wish of death enabling him to pass on and reunite with Eurydice in the afterlife.
-This would later come back to bite Orpheus in The Sandman: The Kindly Ones when the Three's Erinyes aspect mentions him spilling family blood.
+This would later come back to bite Morpheus in The Sandman: The Kindly Ones when the Three's Erinyes aspect mentions him spilling family blood.

 In the podcast, Orpheus is voiced by Regé-Jean Page.

 In the Netflix series, Orpheus is portrayed by Ruairi O'Connor.
 Unlike the comics, Destruction and Death help Orpheus get into the Greek underworld.